 Gary hopes his story will help others open up to loved ones right away.
-By supporting Grow On Windsor, you’re showing Gary and all men living with cancer in our region that they are not alone.
+By supporting Grow On Windsor, you’re showing Gary and all patients living with cancer in our community that they are not alone.
 We Grow On Together.

 GARY’S DIAGNOSIS AND TREATMENT

 Gary moved from India to Canada for school in 2017, when he was just eighteen.
 The following May, Gary started to feel discomfort in his testicular area.
 At first, he dismissed the pain as “just something normal” because, aside from one distant relative, cancer did not run in his family.
 By July, the pain was severe enough that his doctor booked an ultrasound.

 At the age of twenty, alone in a different country, Gary was diagnosed with Testicular Cancer.
 He reached out to an uncle that lived in the United States for support.
 Then, just before he went in for surgery, Gary called his father just to tell him he was undergoing a “minor” surgery.
 He never told his immediate family of the cancer diagnosis before surgery.

 Gary’s treatment plan called for chemotherapy, and as an international student, it was best for him to go back to India where he had medical coverage and family support.
 Gary’s family was concerned, and his mother fainted when she heard the news.
 Gary traveled home to receive four rounds of chemotherapy, his mother by his side each day.
 She was his motivation to get better.
 He wanted to get back to building his career in Canada to make his mother proud.